 An independent study and assessment of the carrying value of the Framework Agreement was performed at year end.
-Based on the independent models, it was concluded that the carrying value was not impaired as at 31 December 2020.
+Based on the independent models, it was concluded that the carrying value was not impaired as at 31 December 2021.

 The key assumptions above are considered reasonable and under normal circumstances are expected to continue if not improve based on the current business trends.
-However, management are aware that certain prevailing economic, market and other conditions as at the end of the year can change significantly over relatively short periods of time and that many uncertainties remain as to the effect the Coronavirus (COVID-19) crisis will have on the Carriers and the broader domestic and global economies, which is a constantly evolving situation.
+However, management are aware that certain prevailing economic, market and other conditions as at the end of the year can change significantly over relatively short periods of time.
+The loss ratio of 60% did increase in 2021 due to the uplift in COVID-19 restrictions and normalization of the claims frequency rate.
+However price increases and cost savings are expected to reduce the loss ratio back in line with the modelled 60%.
 Significant decreases in the business written by the Carriers and the ability to achieve the return on investments could have an adverse impact on the carrying value of the Framework Agreement.